 If you are like many business owners, all you want is an app that works.
-Discussing native, web or hybrid platforms for your mobile app may be a conversation that causes your stomach to churn.
+Discussing native, web or hybrid platforms for your applications may be a conversation that causes your stomach to churn.
 Yet, it doesn’t have to be that complicated.

 In general, a native app is one that is built for a specific platform, such as an iPhone iOS system or an Android phone.
 A native app functions uses functions already inherent in the device (pinching or tapping), allows for faster translation of graphics and relies on the security and features already used on the mobile device.
 This can mean developing two separate amazing apps rather than one that shows decently across the board to accomplish the same goal.